 Agency Funds

-Assets
+ASSETS

-Cash and investments Accounts receivable \$ 1,429,292 582
+Cash and investments \$ 1,429,292

+Accounts receivable 582

 Total assets \$ 1,429,874

 LIABILITIES

+Accounts payable \$ 233,542

-Accounts payable Due to others \$ 233,542 1,196,332
+Due to others 1,196,332

 Total liabilities \$ 1,429,874

 1. Summary of Significant Accounting Policies

 The basic financial statements of the City of Los Altos, California (the City) have been prepared in conformity with generally accepted accounting principles (GAAP) as applied to governmental agencies.
 The Governmental Accounting Standards Board (GASB) is the accepted standard setting body for establishing governmental accounting and financial reporting principles.
 The more significant of the City's accounting policies are described below.